Flattery: A crime that is not in the past

 Tip: Non-bank loans – what exactly do they mean, what are their advantages and disadvantages, and what can be their dangers?
 You can find out in our article.

 Usury is not only morally problematic, but also legally punishable in many countries.
-In our country, usury is defined in the Civil Code and is a criminal offence.
-For this reason, all contracts that contain the elements of usury are void.
+In our country, usury is defined in the Civil Code and is a criminal offence under the Criminal Code.
+For this reason, all contracts that contain the characteristics of usury are void.

 Are you solving a similar problem?